Elmo Shropshire

 Elmo Earl Shropshire (born October 26, 1936) is an American veterinarian, competitive runner, and country music singer.
 Shropshire, who typically performs under the name "Dr. Elmo", is best known for his Christmas novelty song "Grandma Got Run Over by a Reindeer".
 He originally recorded the song in 1979 with his then-wife Patsy, then re-recorded it solo for the 1992 album Dr. Elmo's Twisted Christmas and again in 2000 for the album Up Your Chimney.
-He also recorded two albums of year-round songs: Dr. Elmo's Twisted Tunes (1993) and Love, Death & Taxes (2000), and other albums.
+He also has recorded other songs, released on albums including Dr. Elmo's Twisted Tunes (1993) and Love, Death & Taxes (2000).

 Personal life

 Elmo Shropshire is a native of Lexington, Kentucky and has a Bachelors of Science in agriculture from the University of Florida where he was a member of the Alpha Gamma Rho fraternity.
 He then earned a Doctor of Veterinary Medicine from Auburn University in Alabama.
 He was racetrack veterinarian at Aqueduct and Belmont Park in New York before moving to San Francisco to open his own hospital, Arguello Pet Hospital.
 In San Francisco, Shropshire began playing banjo in a bluegrass band, and later became a competitive runner.